 Why?
 A former colleague (thank you, Bente!) challenged me to start writing about my life & thoughts as a young entrepreneur – and I can guarantee that this blog is nowhere near fashion & pink pages..
-Instead, I hope that my readers can see that there are so many other exciting career paths than those of fashion and media.
+Instead, I hope that my readers can see that there are so many other exciting career paths where you can work in a global context, with exciting technology, environmental issues and contribute towards a low-emission industry that transports 90% of everything.
 This blog is about how I think and react on the world around me, whether its work related or more personal.

-At 9 I snuck out from home to work in the stables of Norway’s only horse racing tracks, as my parents had banned horse riding.
-I refused to wear braces, even though “everyone” agreed I should.
-I skipped confirmation, and didn’t fit well into a school where learning the correct answer by heart was more important than understanding and investigating how things was connected – or how knowledge could be applied in our everyday life.
-I grew up in a “challenged” family as the oldest of 4 siblings and filling the role as an extra parent, and covered my insecurity and shyness behind a tough facade and witty remarks that in general kept the pretty girls from bullying, but at the same time brought along problems with the teachers.
-I often felt that I didn’t fit in, and my attitude made the teachers resent me rather than looking into why I acted out.
+I didn’t fit well into a school where learning the correct answer by heart was more important than understanding and investigating how things was connected – or how knowledge could be applied in our everyday life.
 At 16 I chose to leave school, starting to work and moving out from my parents’ home – taking responsibility for my own future both financially and practically.

 Where: I spent 7 years from 16 – 23 in a small farm-house from the 16th century, without running water.
 My original plan was to become a equi-therapist (chiropractor for horses), as I used to spend every spare hour in the racing stables from the age of 9.
 One thing was for sure – I´d never ever end up working in an office; as it sounded very square.
 But after some hard working and quite varying years consisting of stable work/farm work (including building fences & driving tractors), phone sales, kindergarden, behind Shell station & bakery counters++, I got rid of some piercings and (in 2001) entered my first office job.
 And finally discovered it was no way near as square as I had thought.